Attention Deficit Disorder (ADD)

 There are several specific evaluations the applied kinesiologists will use to examine and treat this condition.
 The correction might be very simple reflex stimulation, or it could be more complicated exercise procedures to develop the nervous system through it normal stages.

-IV.
+III.
 Cranial-Sacral Primary Respiration

 A very common cause of neurologic disorganization is dysfunction of the cranial-sacral respiratory system.
 Lack of normal motion of the cranial and pelvic structures place tension on the dural covering of the brain, spinal nerves, and spinal cord.
 Disturbances in this system may begin with birth trauma from difficult presentation of the head.
 Head trauma from falls as well as other causes from disorganization within the body may cause cranial-sacral faults.
 Many doctors are not familiar with the examination and treatment of these problems.

-V. Blood Sugar Handling Stress
+IV.
+Blood Sugar Handling Stress

 Blood sugar is the fuel for many body functions – especially the nervous system.
 The brain cannot carry out mental determinations without properly regulated blood sugar.